Little Bear's Adventure's

 I like climbing coquina.

-But sandy beaches are my favorite.
+Sandy beaches are my favorite.

 If you look carefully at my paws you'll be able to tell this photo was from a past beach visit.
 My paws don't look like this since I was run over by a car.